fanicia/security-notes/notes/linux/enumeration.md

 `-i` chooses network interface, and `-A` prints packets in ASCII.

+## Interesting Files

+always check for interesting things in `/opt`. check for mail in `/var/mail`.

+## Processes

+When running linpeas, note which processes are running as root (e.g. a mysql server or something).
+Maybe we can take one of them over?

 ## Automated techniques

 We can use `unix-privesc-check` located in `/usr/bin/unix-privesc-check`, or linpeas on `/usr/share/peass/linpeas`.